Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Its entropy has been saved into the file "./@account_anonymous.pem".
 ```
-Once `@tool bind-key` succeeds, Anonymous can enjoy his brand new account, that he
+Once `moka bind-key` succeeds, Anonymous can enjoy his brand new account, that he
 can control with the `kiwis` password.

 So how does that work?
-The answer is that the `--anonymous` option to `@tool send`
+The answer is that the `--anonymous` option to `moka send`
 creates the account `@account_anonymous` with the public key of
 Anonymous inside it, so that Anonymous will be able to control that account.
-But there is more: the `@tool send` command will also associate that account to the
+But there is more: the `moka send` command will also associate that account to the
 key `@new_key` inside a hash map contained in the manifest of the node,
 called _accounts ledger_.
-The `@tool bind-key` command will simply query that
+The `moka bind-key` command will simply query that
 hash map, to see if somebody has already bound an account to `@new_key`.

 > If, inside the accounts ledger, there is an account _C_ already associated to the key `@new_key`,
-> then the `@tool send` command will not create a new account but will increase the
+> then the `moka send` command will not create a new account but will increase the
-> balance of _C_ and the `@tool bind-key` command will consequently yield _C_.
+> balance of _C_ and the `moka bind-key` command will consequently yield _C_.
 > This is a security measure in order
 > to avoid payment disruptions due to the association of dummy accounts to some keys
 > or to repeated payments to the same key.